Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 #### SameSite

 The JavaScript SDK defaults to setting the SameSite option on its cookies to `None`.
 This can be overridden with the `sameSiteCookie` option.
- `Lax` is recommended unless there are instances where you have third party sites that `POST` forms to your site.
+ Amplitude recommends using `Lax` unless there are instances where you have third party sites that `POST` forms to your site.

 #### HttpOnly cookies